jopakka/awas-project/README.md

 mysql -u root -p
 ```

-Then enter your root password
+Then enter your root password (you decided it during installation)

 ### Create database and tables